INTRODUCTION

 - Insult and Annoyance: These offences involve actions or words meant to offend or irritate someone.
 Insults target an individual’s dignity or character, while acts of annoyance disrupt a person’s peace of mind through persistent harassment or unwelcome behavior.

 - Defamation: This refers to making false statements about someone that harm their reputation.
 Defamation can be classified as libel (written) or slander (spoken).
-It requires the statement to be false, communicated to a third party, and damaging to the person’s reputation.
+The statement must be false, communicated to a third party, and damage the person’s reputation.

 Section :351.
 Criminal Intimidation